gitlabhq/gitlabhq/doc/ci/yaml/README.md

 `.gitlab-ci.yml`, they would not be part of the script for the `production` job in the combined CI configuration.

+NOTE: **Note:**
+We currently do not support using YAML aliases across different YAML files sourced by `include`.
+You must only refer to aliases in the same file.

 ## `variables`

 > Introduced in GitLab Runner v0.5.0.